Captain America (serial): Production

-Captain America was budgeted at $182,623 although the final negative cost was $222,906 (a $40,283, or 22.1%, overspend).
+Captain America was budgeted at $182,623, although the final negative cost was $222,906 (a $40,283, or 22.1%, overspend).
 It was the most expensive of all Republic serials (as well as the most over budget).
 It was filmed between October 12 and November 24, 1943.
 The serial's production number was 1297.
 Captain America was written by seven of the top serial screenwriters, including Harry Fraser’s only work at Republic.

-The Captain America costume was really gray, white and dark blue as these colors photographed better in black and white.
-The costume also lost the wings on the head, the pirate boots became high shoes and the chainmail became normal cloth.
-Miniature flags were added to the gloves and the belt buckle became a small shield.
+The Captain America costume was really gray, white, and dark blue, as these colors photographed better in black and white.
+The costume also lost the wings on the head, the pirate boots became high shoes, and the chainmail became normal cloth.
+Miniature flags were added to the gloves, and the belt buckle became a small shield.

-Republic was notorious for making changes in their adaptations.
+Republic was notorious for making changes in its adaptations.
 This occurred with Captain America more than most.
-Timely, the owner of Captain America, was unhappy with the omission of Steve Rogers, the lack of an army setting and his use of a gun.
+Timely, the owner of Captain America, was unhappy with the omission of Steve Rogers, the lack of an army setting, and his use of a gun.
 Republic responded in writing that the sample pages provided by Timely did not indicate that Captain America was a soldier called Steve Rogers, nor that he did not carry a revolver.
-They also noted that the serial was well into production by this point and they could not return to the original concept without expensive retakes and dubbing.
-Finally they pointed out that Republic was under no contractual obligation to do any of this.
+They also noted that the serial was well into production by this point, and they could not return to the original concept without expensive retakes and dubbing.
+Finally, they pointed out that Republic was under no contractual obligation to do any of this.

 The differences between the comic book and film versions of the title character in this serial are more extreme than with other Republic comic adaptations, such as Adventures of Captain Marvel and Spy Smasher.
 For example: